 You may be wondering why your iPhone keeps running out of storage space in the first place.
-The short answer is that you may have too many videos, photos, apps and other files stored on your device.
+The short answer is that you might have too many videos, photos, apps and other files stored on your device.

 The first thing you need to do before you just start deleting files is to find out exactly what’s taking up most of your storage.

 To find out, go to Settings > General > iPhone Storage and you should see a bar graph that shows how much space you have, like so:

 From the screenshot above, you can see that apps take up the majority of the space on my iPhone, followed by messages and photos.
 Now it’s time to free up some space.